 Oral surgery is a generalized term for any surgical procedure carried out in or around the mouth, such as on the teeth, gums, jaw, or other oral and facial structures.
 Oral surgery involves the diagnosis and surgical treatment of injuries and defects of both the soft and hard tissues of the mouth.
-Trained dental specialists usually carry out an extensive range of procedures, which include teeth extractions, corrective jaw surgery, dental bone and periodontal grafts, wisdom teeth removal, and more.
+Trained dental specialists usually carry out an extensive range of procedures, which include teeth extractions, corrective jaw surgery, dental bone grafts, wisdom teeth removal, and more.
 Oral and maxillofacial surgeons are also legally licensed for reconstructive facial surgery, facial trauma surgery, and cosmetic surgery.

 What Are the Common Types of Oral Surgery?

 An increasing number of oral surgical procedures are performed annually.
 These are some of the most common types of oral surgery.

 - Tooth extraction: Tooth extraction or tooth removal is the most common type of tooth surgery.
 Oral surgeons carry out tooth extraction by making an incision in the patient’s gums for better access to remove the tooth.

 - Dental implant installation: Dental implant installation is a reliable and long-lasting method of replacing missing teeth.
 Medical-grade titanium or zirconia posts are inserted into the jaw, and teeth are restored via dental crowns, bridges or dentures after recovery.

 - Dental bone grafting: When significant bone loss has occurred in the jaw, oral surgeons may need to perform dental bone grafting.
 Implants are fused to the jaw and subsequently topped with an artificial tooth to restore its original appearance.